NM-TAFE/civ-ipriot-in-class-demos/activities/carpark-prj-guided.md

 1. Begin by outlining the classes and their relationships.
 2. Pseudocode can help map out the logic before actual coding.
-3. Use comments to mark sections where file operations and arrays are used.
+3. Use comments to mark sections where file operations and s are used.
 4. Develop a simple flowchart to illustrate object interactions within the system.
 5. Example code snippets will be provided to guide the construction of methods for reading/writing files and for implementing constructors.